SOCIAL SIGNALPLAYBOOK

 The Claim

-my hope is it's based on the college debt crisis my hope because then we're gonna blame colleges which is wrong because we need to be look becoming accountable but I think he'll bring a healthy conversation to the top but I have zero clue like macro global I cannot if I knew I would sell all my [ __ ] the day before and rebuy all that [ __ ] the next day
+My hope is it's based on the college debt crisis my hope because then we're gonna blame colleges which is wrong because we need to be look becoming accountable but I think he'll bring a healthy conversation to the top.

-The next economic collapse could be triggered by the college debt crisis, prompting accountability discussions, although no macro predictions are made.
+The next economic collapse might be triggered by the college debt crisis.

 Original Context